nikolailevshakov/scenario-examples-courses/Docker/bind-mounts/step4/text.md

 <br>

-Append line to the `/root/app-data/index.html` on the host:
+Add line to the `/root/app-data/index.html` file on the host:

 <br>